 - The most basic permission level is Viewer, which allows users to view a sheet’s data but does not allow them to make any changes.

 - The next level is Commenter, which allows users to comment on a sheet but not edit it.
 This is great for allowing collaboration without the concern of someone accidentally altering or deleting data.

-- The next permission level is Editor, in which Google sheets allow others to edit a sheet’s data.
-They can add, edit, or delete data within the sheet and add or delete columns and rows with this Google sheets edit permissions.
+- The next permission level is Editor, in which Google Sheets allow others to edit a sheet’s data.
+They can add, edit, or delete data within the sheet and add or delete columns and rows.

 In addition, the next level up is Publisher, which allows users to publish a sheet on the web, making it available to the public.
 The last permission level is Owner, which gives users full control over the sheet.
 This includes managing permissions, editing, deleting, restoring the sheet, and using advanced features like add-ons and script editors.

 With the Google Sheets permissions feature, it is possible to collaborate on spreadsheets with control over who can edit, view or comment.
 The permissions feature not only helps to protect data but also ensures that the right people in your organization have the right access.

 - This is especially useful when working on sensitive data or confidential documents, as you can control who can access the document.
 You can also specify which users can view, edit or comment on specific document parts, meaning only the relevant people will have access to the information.

 - It also prevents accidental changes to the document, as users will only be able to edit or comment on the parts of the document they have been granted permission to do so.

 - Google Sheets edit permissions feature enables multiple users to collaborate on the same document.
 Each user can be assigned a specific role, and the document owner can determine who has access to which parts of the document.

 - This makes it easier for teams to work on the same document, as each user can work on their section, and the document owner can be sure that no changes will be made to their work without their approval.